The winningest quarterbacks in NFL history were taken with the 200th and 199th picks

 1975 Draft, Round 1 – Chicago Bears

 In addition to being many coaches’ and fans’ choice as the greatest running back to ever play the game, Payton also retired with the most career receptions at the time by a non-receiver and eight touchdown passes.

 The most feared tackler in NFL history also was the model for the modern middle linebacker and held the record for most fumble recoveries when he retired.

 1981 Draft, Round 1 – New York Giants

-Widely considered by players, coaches and journalists as the greatest defensive player of all time, Taylor’s play changed defensive and offensive schemes for good.
-L.T. also is one of only two players to be named league MVP (the other is Alan Page).
+Widely considered by players, coaches, and journalists as the greatest defensive player of all time, Taylor’s play changed defensive and offensive schemes for good.
+L.T. is also one of only two players to be named league MVP (the other is Alan Page).

 1. Peyton Manning, QB, Tennessee

 Many No. 1 picks have gone on to have Hall of Fame careers, but I’m going with Manning because he is the only player to win a Super Bowl as the starting quarterback with two different teams and retired as the all-time career leader in passing yards (71,940) and touchdown passes (539).
 The Associated Press also named him NFL MVP a record five times.